What's it all about?

 There are lots of fun activities to do to make your weekend really special, particularly if you are looking for a different style of hen weekend or birthday get-together.

-We are now into thousands of hen weekends so hopefully we can help you create a great weekend and avoid any problems!
-Here are my thoughts, Best wishes, Renee x
+We are now into thousands of hen and big birthday weekends so hopefully we can help you create a great weekend and avoid any problems!
+Here are our thoughts x

-Find out what she wants, and more importantly what she doesn’t want!
-Some hens are up for anything, but others aren’t.
-Let your bride-to-be guide your decision-making, and make sure everything you do will make her happy.
-Do some research and send her links of web sites you think meet the brief.
-You can still surprise her, if you want to, just make sure you’re getting the tone right for her.
+Find out what they want, and more importantly what they don't want!
+Some people are up for anything, but others aren’t.
+Let your birthday girl/guy or bride-to-be guide your decision-making, and make sure everything you do will make them happy.
+Do some research and send links of web sites you think meet the brief.
+You can still surprise them, if you want to, just make sure you’re getting the tone right and the activities spot on.

-Good questions to get a feel for the type of hen do she wants would be: “Tell me what your perfect hen do would be like?”, “What would we do, where would we go?”, “What would your worst nightmare hen do be like?”
+Good questions to get a feel for the type of hen or birthday do they want would be: “Tell me what your perfect birthday weekend / hen do would be like?”, “What would we do, where would we go?”, “What would your worst nightmare hen or birthday do be like?”

-Establish if she wants just a day activity and night out locally, or a whole weekend away.
-Does she want to be in the city or out in the country, or does she want the best of both worlds with a country accommodation and city night out?
+Establish if they want just a day activity and night out locally, or a whole weekend away.
+Do they want to be in the city or out in the country, or the best of both worlds with a country accommodation and city night out?
 Increasingly we are finding brides-to-be have 2 hen do’s – one locally, maybe just a night out or daytime activity for all their friends, and then coming away for a cottage or glamping weekend with friends & family.
+Birthdays tend to be more straightforward with a big weekend and a party night.

-If staying away for the weekend, does she want to be in a cottage, glamping or a hotel?
-Is a spa or hot tub important to her?
+If staying away for the weekend, do they want to be in a cottage, glamping or a hotel?
+Is a spa or hot tub important to them?
 Where’s a good location for everyone to get to?

-Discuss with your bride-to-be what she feels is a reasonable budget for her friends.
-She will know, better than anyone, how much her mates can afford.
-How many people does she want to invite?
-How many does she think will actually come?
-Is she going to invite mum, sister/s, etc?
+Discuss with your birthday girl/guy or bride-to-be what they feel is a reasonable budget for family & friends.
+They will know, better than anyone, how much family and mates can afford.
+How many people do they want to invite?
+How many do they think will actually come?
 This will give you a rough idea of numbers.
-She might invite 18 people but be fairly sure only 12 will actually come, for example.
+They might invite 18 people but be fairly sure only 12 will actually come, for example.

-Get a couple of potential dates from her that are suitable.
-Ideally at least 2 weeks before the wedding, and up to 3 months beforehand.
+Get a couple of potential dates that are suitable.
+If a hen do, ideally at least 2 weeks before the wedding, and up to 3 months beforehand.
+If a big birthday, either as close as possible to the birthday OR a big change - a lot of winter birthdays prefer to celebrate in the summer, away from Christmas and New Year.

 STEP 2 - RESEARCH

 Start researching as early as possible, particularly if you are going to book accommodation as this often fills up well in advance.
 Contact a few companies to get an idea of prices and availability.
 If booking a cottage or glamping make sure you check if there is a minimum charge, and if the price will increase if your numbers drop.
-If you are booking a hotel, this is usually more flexible, but make sure you have a room for private dining so you can play party games.
+If you are booking a hotel, this is usually more flexible, but make sure you have a room for private dining so you can play party games or have a dance.

 Check out potential companies on Facebook.
 Look in detail on their web sites for information about the accommodation &/or activities you are considering.